czsdoge/CZSDoge/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package czsdoged/czsdoge-qt for Debian-based Linux systems.
-If you compile czsdoged/czsdoge-qt yourself, there are some useful files here.
+This directory contains files used to package broccolicoind/broccolicoin-qt for Debian-based Linux systems.
+If you compile broccolicoind/broccolicoin-qt yourself, there are some useful files here.

-## czsdoge: URI support ##
+## broccolicoin: URI support ##

-czsdoge-qt.desktop  (Gnome / Open Desktop)
+broccolicoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install czsdoge-qt.desktop
+	sudo desktop-file-install broccolicoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your czsdoge-qt binary to `/usr/bin` and the `../../share/pixmaps/bitcoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your broccolicoin-qt binary to `/usr/bin` and the `../../share/pixmaps/bitcoin128.png` to `/usr/share/pixmaps`

-czsdoge-qt.protocol (KDE)
+broccolicoin-qt.protocol (KDE)